 26.2F Encourage and offer incentives to developments that promote Universal Housing Ongoing Ongoing 26.3A The City will investigate the feasibility of establishing a rental inspection program.
 The City will consider incorporating the concept of a resale inspection program as a priority as a part of the Climate Action plan, addressing energy efficiency into older homes.
 Investigate the feasibility of establishing a rental inspection program Ongoing In 2019, the City approved the Rental Housing Inspection Program (RHIP) to require regular inspections of the rental housing stock.
 This program funds several code enforcement officers to ensure rental housing stock is properly maintained.
 Since a majority of code enforcement complaints are affiliated with rental housing, this has enabled the City's regular code enforcement team to more proactively respond to ownership housing as well.
 26.3B Work with the local housing authority (Sacramento) to enhance the quality and appearance of public housing in the City Ongoing City staff has met with the local housing authority (Sacramento), toured local public housing, and discussed ways the City can help enhance the quality and appearance of public housing in the City.
 Since that time, all SHRA owned housing in Citrus Heights has been upgraded and improved.
 The City will continue to look for funding opportunities to partner with SHRA.
-26.4A Implement the Design Guidelines within the Zoning Code Ongoing Ongoing 26.5A Annually The City has been unsuccessful in obtaining funds for this purpose.
+26.4A Implement the Design Guidelines within the Zoning Code Ongoing Ongoing 26.5A Continue to pursue the use of local, state, and federal funds to make physical improvements to existing mobile home parks Annually The City has been unsuccessful in obtaining funds for this purpose.
 The City will conduct annual assessment with Mobile Home Park owners and residents to evaluate the potential for partnerships to achieve this task.
-26.5B Continue to offer Community Development Block Grant (CDBG) funds to rehabilitate mobile and manufactured homes Ongoing CDBG funds allow for individual grants of \$10-20k for mobile home repairs.
+26.5B Continue to offer Community Development Block Grant (CDBG) funds to rehabilitate mobile and manufactured homes Ongoing CDBG funds allow for individual grants for mobile home repairs.
 The City will continue to look into ongoing funding opportunities for these programs.
-26.5C Continue to fund the emergency repair program for lower income owners of mobile and manufactured homes Ongoing CDBG funds allow for individual grants of \$10-20k for mobile home repairs.
+26.5C Continue to fund the emergency repair program for lower income owners of mobile and manufactured homes Ongoing CDBG funds allow for individual grants for mobile home repairs.
 The City will continue to look into ongoing funding opportunities for these programs.
 26.5D The City will investigate the feasibility of converting mobile home parks to resident owned or similar ownership.
-The City will conduct annual assessment with Mobile Home Park owners and residents to evaluate the potential for partnerships to achieve resident ownership in mobilehome parks Annually The City will continue to monitor and remain open to working with Mobile Home Park owners and residents to evaluate the potential for partnerships to achieve this task.
+The City will conduct annual assessment with Mobile Home Park owners and residents to evaluate the potential for partnerships to achieve resident ownership in mobile home parks Annually The City remains open to working with Mobile Home Park owners and residents to evaluate the potential for partnerships to achieve this task.